PeterDrake/sky/pipeline_and_directories.md

 python3 -u run_allocate_timestamps.py shcu_dubious_data.csv dubious
 python3 -u run_allocate_timestamps.py shcu_typical_data.csv typical
 python3 -u run_calculate_tsi_fsc.py
-python3 -u run_remove_glare.py
 python3 -u run_average_tsi_fsc.py
 python3 -u run_collate_tsi_fsc_cf.py
 ```

 ### What This Accomplishes

-1. Clean .csv file to verify that we have photos and TSI masks for all timestamps.
+1. Clean the .csv files (one for dubious, one for typical) to verify that we have photos and TSI masks for all
+   timestamps.
 Write these revised .csv files.
    The current version also only keeps timestamps ending in 000 or 500, that is, those exactly on 5-minute marks.
-2. Create directories for all timestamps that are listed in the .csv file.
+2. Create directories for all timestamps that are listed in the two .csv files.
 3. Preprocess each photo and TSI mask:
    1. The photo is centered, is cropped, and has a black border.
    1. The TSI mask has these same changes; also the sun is removed and each green pixel is replaced with the color of